Crunch enables you to DIY self-service when it comes to producing tab books.

 You can choose all or a selection of variables, including whole folders are specific variables within a folder.
-(Again, another good reason to have your variables well organized in the Variable Tree!)
+(Again, another good reason to have your variables well organized in the Variable Sidebar!)

 Furthermore, you can choose whether you want a filter or weight to be applied to the tabs you are exporting.

 To use the default export settings, just click Export and then Download.
 Otherwise, to customize the export, select Settings first.